open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 The OpenTelemetry Operator is an implementation of a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators).
 At this point, it has [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) as the only managed component.

-Note that the OpenTelemetry Operator chart will be installed in the namespace `opentelemetry-operator-system` automatically.
-You don't need to specify or create any namespace during installation.

 ## Prerequisites

 - Kubernetes 1.19+